dlouima/python_project/README.md

 * Classic Snake game

-More projects and games will be added as I am progressing in this jouney
+More projects and games will be added as I am progressing in this journey